Short Santander Consumer USA

 Data taken from most recent 10-Ks

-1) In comparison to Santander we have its most similar competitor Credit Acceptance (NASDAQ:CACC), (AHFC), Carmax (NYSE:KMX) and Ally Bank (NYSE:ALLY).
+1) In comparison to Santander, we have its most similar competitor Credit Acceptance (NASDAQ:CACC), American Honda Finance Corporation (AHFC), CarMax (NYSE:KMX) and Ally Bank (NYSE:ALLY).
 SC maintains the second highest leveraged position behind that of ALLY.
 We believe companies with the highest leveraged positions will be disproportionately affected in the event of an industry downturn.
-With an equity multiplier of 7.8, a small write off of assets in its balance sheet will read to extreme swings in its price to book.
+With an equity multiplier of 7.8, a small write-off of assets in its balance sheet will read to extreme swings in its price to book.
 More on this later…

 Note also SC's liquidity position with a current ratio of .91.
-In examination of the 10K we see also that SC has very low cash reserves.
+In examination of the 10-K, we see also that SC has very low cash reserves.
 We also see a very significant portion of its total liabilities are classified as short term.
 Companies that have short-term debt as a large percentage of total liabilities are often in this situation because creditors do not trust their ability to fulfill debt obligations and thus only lend for short-term time horizons.
-This is most definitely the case for the industry in general but particularly the case for SC with a whopping 90 plus percent of total liabilities being short-term.
+This is most definitely the case for the industry in general, but particularly, the case for SC with a whopping 90 plus percent of total liabilities being short term.

 Taken from 10-Ks

 2) Santander maintains a highly risky loan portfolio, specializing in high risk customers accordingly charging them an average rate of 16.2%.
 SC is a very undiversified company with 77% of income coming from interest on receivables and 23% from leased vehicle income.
-Unlike competitors such as Ally it is fully exposed to its risky portfolio.
+Unlike competitors, such as Ally, it is fully exposed to its risky portfolio.
 ALLY, which is the largest and considered a fairly risky auto-loan originator, maintains a far less risky portfolio in comparison to SC.
-When analyzed side-by-side the riskiness of SC portfolio becomes clearer.
+When analyzed side-by-side, the riskiness of SC's portfolio becomes clearer.
 Here is a breakdown of FICO bands for context.

 Experian

-page 43 of ALLY 10-K 2016
+Page 43 of ALLY 10-K 2016

 While 60% of ALLY's retained origination contracts are prime and better, less than 14% of SC's are in that same band.
-15.3% (includes commercial) of SC's contracts come from customers with no FICO history what-so-ever!
+15.3% (includes commercial) of SC's contracts come from customers with no FICO history whatsoever!
 The average FICO of SC's retained loans is 598, only just within the subprime category.

 3) We say retained because SC securitizes a huge portion of their contracts.
 Last year SC securitized 15.8 billion, making them the largest securitizer of auto-loans in the nation.
 Securitization is extremely important to the industry as it allows for the monetization of assets and thus the extension of more credit more quickly.
 SC has grown reliant on this process, not only to pay those short-term obligations we talked about earlier but also to unload its risk.

-Should the demand for these securitizations go south Santander would experience significant problems.
-In fact, during the last financial downturn there was a 24 month time period under which SC could not securitize.
-Its ability to stay above water would have been compromised had it not been for SHUSA's extension of a favorable 6 billion dollar line of credit.
+Should the demand for these securitizations go south, Santander would experience significant problems.
+In fact, during the last financial downturn, there was a 24-month time period under which SC could not securitize.
+Its ability to stay above water would have been compromised had it not been for SHUSA's extension of a favorable $6 billion line of credit.

 Let's discuss that corporate structure a bit.
 Santander Consumer USA is a subsidiary of Santander Holdings USA Inc. (SHUSA).
-SHUSA is a Boston based consumer bank which operates as a portion of Banco Santander S.A.
+SHUSA is a Boston-based consumer bank, which operates as a portion of Banco Santander S.A.
 (NYSE:SAN).
 SHUSA is one of the top 30 largest banks in the U.S. with 126 billion in assets.
-In 2013 they became one of the first US banks to fail a stress test, and they have continued to fail every year since.
+In 2013, they became one of the first US banks to fail a stress test, and they have continued to fail every year since.

 The resulting sanctions put in place by the Federal Reserve Bank of Boston have resulted in penalties and the abolition of all dividends for SHUSA and all its subsidiaries including SC (59% owned by SHUSA).
-Due to SHUSA's position, it is doubtful that in the event of an industry downturn it will be able to help SC to the extent that it has in the past.
+Due to SHUSA's position, it is doubtful that in the event of an industry downturn, it will be able to help SC to the extent that it has in the past.

 Round 4) Bonus round!

-The Fiat Chrysler Agreement is a 10 year partnership between Fiat Chrysler, an Original Equipment Manufacturer, whereby SC serves as a "captive" and preferred provider of credit for FC and its customers.
+The Fiat Chrysler Agreement is a 10-year partnership between Fiat Chrysler (NYSE:FCAU), an Original Equipment Manufacturer, whereby SC serves as a "captive" and preferred provider of credit for FC and its customers.
 FCA is a huge portion of SC's business.
 In 2016, 49% of all originations were done through the Fiat Chrysler Agreement.
-Since its May 2013 inception, SC has originated a spectacular 38 billion in retail instalment contracts though FCA.
-The agreement was created with certain expectations and contractual obligations to be meet by both parties.
+Since its May 2013 inception, SC has originated a spectacular 38 billion in retail installment contracts though FCA.
+The agreement was created with certain expectations and contractual obligations to be met by both parties.
 On page 46 of the K we read:

 Under the terms of the Chrysler Agreement, certain standards were agreed to, including SC meeting specified escalating penetration rates for the first five years…The failure of either party to meet its respective obligations under the agreement could result in the agreement being terminated.

-Not once in the history of the FCA agreement has Santander Consumer meet these penetration targets.
+Not once in the history of the FCA agreement has Santander Consumer met these penetration targets.

-We see a 10% write off of SC's assets to a realistic and very conservative estimate for the nest 12 months.
-Lets begin with the most recent year end balance sheet and a hypothetic balance sheet given a 10% asset write off.
+We see a 10% write off of SC's assets to a realistic, and very conservative estimate for the next 12 months.
+Let's begin with the most recent year-end balance sheet and a hypothetical balance sheet given a 10% asset write off.

 As we can see, assets drop by over 4 billion, liabilities stay flat and equity adjusts accordingly.
 The price to book moves from a modest .86 to 3.25.
-Should we multiply our new PB of 3.25 by our new equity we calculate a market cap of 4.507 billion.
+Should we multiply our new PB of 3.25 by our new equity, we calculate a market cap of 4.507 billion.
 This divided by our shares outstanding yields a price per share of 12.51.
 HOWEVER, investors are not willing to pay a stock price this high for such a reduced balance sheet.

 Because SC trades on price to book, if we can calculate a "fair" or more reasonable PB using an avg.
-ROE/WACC analysis we can do some simple accounting and arithmetic to determine what the market cap must change to for a proper market adjustment to take place.
+ROE/WACC analysis, we can do some simple accounting and arithmetic to determine what the market cap must change to for a proper market adjustment to take place.

 Using a conservative 10% asset write off, we calculate a PB of 3.25, too expensive for investors.
-Below we calculate a historical and more accurate PB with the new 2017 write off factored in.
-We believe 10% to be highly reasonable given both A) Poor FICO's of customers and B) the "inelasitcity" of defaults.
-Customers are more liable to default on their car payments before other obligations such as home.
+Below we calculate a historical and more accurate PB with the new 2017 write-off factored in.
+We believe 10% to be highly reasonable given both A) Poor FICOs of customers and B) the "inelasitcity" of defaults.
+Customers are more liable to default on their car payments before other obligations such as a home.

-A computed PB of 1.99 multiplied by our new Equity of 1,385 and divided by our shares outstanding we reveal a target price of 7.65.
+A computed PB of 1.99 multiplied by our new Equity of 1,385 and divided by our shares outstanding, we reveal a target price of 7.65.

 The Auto industry is overstretched built on the back of consumer debt and easy credit.
 Santander is the 2nd most leveraged publicly traded auto loan originator and maintains a very risky loan portfolio in relation to peers.
-SC is heavily reliant on securitizations, should the demand for these products go south they will experience liquidity problems.
-FCA is a failed agreement comprising 50% of SC's originations, it will be terminated.
-SHUSA's regulatory and financial situation is poor, its ability to help out SC as it has in the past is questionable.
-A realistic 10% write off in SC's balance sheet will lead to a significantly reduced equity, a new PB of 1.99, and an implied share price of 7.65.
+SC is heavily reliant on securitizations, should the demand for these products go south, they will experience liquidity problems.

+FCA is a failed agreement comprising 50% of SC's originations; it will be terminated.
+SHUSA's regulatory and financial situation is poor; its ability to help out SC as it has in the past is questionable.
+A realistic 10% write-off in SC's balance sheet will lead to a significantly reduced equity, a new PB of 1.99, and an implied share price of 7.65.

 Short Santander Consumer USA Today